Developing ASP.NET Framework 4.x on macOS with ServBay

 - Open the ServBay application.

-- In the package list, locate the ".NET" category and click to expand it.
+- In the package list, find the “.NET” category and expand it.

-- Find "Mono 6" (version should be 6.14.0 or higher), click the "Install" button on the right, and wait for the installation to complete.
+- Locate “Mono 6” (version 6.14.0 or above), click the “Install” button, and wait for the installation to complete.

 Prepare Your ASP.NET Project

-- Project File: Ensure you have a Web Application or Web Site project using ASP.NET Framework 4.x.
+- Project Files: Ensure you have an ASP.NET Framework 4.x Web Application or Web Site project that includes a

-- Recommended Storage Location: We strongly recommend placing your website project in the unified
+file. - Recommended Project Location: We strongly recommend placing your website project under ServBay’s unified

 www

 .
-Create a separate subdirectory for each project.- Example: If your project is named
+Create a separate subdirectory for each project.- Example: If your project is called

 MyWebApp

-. - In the subsequent steps, we will use
+. - In the steps below, we’ll use

 /Applications/ServBay/www/MyWebApp

 as the example path.
-Please replace this with the actual path of your project.
+Be sure to replace this with your project's actual path.

 Method 1: Using XSP (Built-in Development Server)

-XSP is a lightweight ASP.NET web server designed specifically for Mono, making it ideal for development and quick testing.
-The Mono 6 package installed with ServBay includes XSP4 (for ASP.NET 4.x).
+XSP is a lightweight web server that comes with Mono, making it ideal for local development and rapid testing of ASP.NET Framework applications.
+The Mono 6 package in ServBay already includes XSP4 (suitable for ASP.NET 4.x).

 Tip